IN A HAPPY PLACE

 Our family works together during the warm months to tend and harvest whatever we can, in addition to our busy tech jobs (don't ask, we don't know how we do it either) and two girls, a teenager and a toddler.

-But pasta comes first, especially in 2021 with big farmer's market expectations.
+But pasta comes first, especially with big farmer's market expectations.
 Exciting times.

 Blame the Chickens